CMecrow/CM-Project-5/testing.md

 ## Validator Testing

-- HTML - HTML was difficult to validate due to amount of Django present, however while running through the templates any errors were rectified.
-One exception were the labels present in product_detail.
+- HTML - HTML was difficult to validate due to amount of Django present, however while running through the templates any errors were rectified with two exceptions.
+First were the labels present in product_detail.
 As these were taken from the Boutique Ado walk through project, they've been left in as is.
+Second was the head of base.html taken from the initial site template, where validators were picking up a stray doctype and html tag.
+[W3Validation](https://validator.w3.org/)

 - CSS - Errors returned here where present in the imported template css, due to time constraints and a lack of understanding of their specific function, these were left included.
 Custom CSS written in static/css/style.css contains no errors. [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)